open-compass/MMBench-GUI/README.md

 ## 📊 Performance

+> [!CAUTION]
-> **Note:** We are validating the final results again.
+> We are validating the final results again.
 Thus, performance of models shown in this table would change and we will update this as soon as possible.

 Results shown in these tables are obtained through API-based manner, and we keep the same parameters for all models.